• Home

 When trees are cut and shipped, they undergo a lot of stress.
 Sure, losing some needles is normal.

-But if the tree is fresh, the needles should be pliable and very few fall off.
+But if the tree is fresh, the needles should be pliable, and very few fall off.
 Ask the retailer to shake down your tree before leaving to remove any extra loose needles.

 You don’t want to vacuum any more than necessary.
-This is the vacuum I might be getting for Christmas! {Insert happy dance here).

 Picture

 5.)
-Next, grab a branch, hold onto it loosely and rake your hand along it- if you get a handful of needles, choose another tree.
+Next, grab a branch, hold onto it loosely, and rake your hand along it- if you get a handful of needles, choose another tree.

-A bent branch should should snap right back in place.
+A bent branch should snap right back in place.
 For Frasier and Douglas firs, a better way to test freshness is to remove a firmly connected needle and bend it in half.

 Pull off a needle and put it between your fingers end-to-end.
 If it bends as you squeeze it, that tree is probably still fresh.